 Moving on after treatment for anal cancer

-For some people with anal cancer, treatment may remove or destroy the cancer.
+For some people with anal cancer, treatment can remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
-You may be relieved to finish treatment but find it hard not to worry about cancer coming back.
+You might be relieved to finish treatment but find it hard not to worry about the cancer coming back.
 (When cancer comes back after treatment, it is called recurrence.)
 This is a very common concern in people who have had cancer.

-It may take a while before your fears lessen.
-But it may help to know that many cancer survivors have learned to live with this uncertainty and are living full lives.
-Our document, Living with Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this.
+It could take a while before your fears lessen.
+But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
+Our document Living with Uncertainty: The Fear of Cancer Recurrence talks more about this.

-For other people, the cancer may never go away completely.
-These people may get regular treatments with chemotherapy, radiation, or other treatments to try to help keep the cancer in check.
+For other people, the cancer might never go away completely.
+These people may get regular treatments with chemotherapy, radiation, or other treatments to help keep the cancer in check.
 Learning to live with cancer that does not go away can be difficult and very stressful.
 It has its own type of uncertainty.
-Our document, When Cancer Doesn't Go Away, talks more about this.
+Our document When Cancer Doesn’t Go Away, talks more about this.

-After your treatment is over, follow-up is very important.
+After your treatment is over, your follow-up appointments are very important.
 During these visits, your doctors will ask about symptoms, do physical exams, and order blood or imaging tests.
 Follow-up is needed to watch for treatment side effects and to check for cancer that has come back or spread.

-Follow-up doctor visits after chemoradiation may be scheduled as often as every 3 months for at least 2 years.
-During these visits, your doctor will ask about symptoms and do a physical exam, which will include a rectal exam and an exam of the anus.
-Blood tests and imaging studies such as CT scans or x-rays may also be ordered.
+Follow-up doctor visits after treatment may be scheduled as often as every 3 months for at least 2 years, and then possibly less often after this.
+During these visits, your doctor will ask about any symptoms you’re having and will do a physical exam.
+Blood tests and imaging tests such as CT scans may also be ordered.

 Almost any cancer treatment can have side effects.
-Some may last for a few weeks or months, but others can be permanent.
-Please tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.
+Some may last for a few weeks or months, but others can last the rest of your life.
+Tell your cancer care team about any symptoms or side effects that bother you so they can help you manage them.
 Use this time to ask your health care team questions and discuss any concerns you might have.

 For patients with colostomies

 Permanent colostomies are rarely needed now in the treatment of anal cancer.
-If you have a colostomy, follow-up is an important concern.
-You may feel worried or isolated.
-But there are nurses with special training to help people with their colostomies.
-They can teach you how to take care of your colostomy.
+But there are nurses and therapists with special training who can teach you how to take care of your colostomy if you have to have one.
 Ask the American Cancer Society about programs offering information and support in your area.
-For more information on colostomies, refer to the American Cancer Society document, Colostomy: A Guide.
+For more on colostomies, see our document Colostomy: A Guide.

 Seeing a new doctor

-At some point after your cancer is found and treated, you might find yourself in the office of a new doctor who does not know about your cancer.
-It is important that you be able to give your new doctor the exact details of your diagnosis and treatment.
-Make sure you have this information handy and always keep copies for yourself:
+At some point after your cancer is found and treated, you might find yourself seeing a new doctor who does not know about your cancer.
+It’s important that you be able to give your new doctor the details of your diagnosis and treatment.
+Gathering these details during and soon after treatment may be easier than trying to get them at some point in the future.
+Make sure you have this information handy, and always keep copies for yourself: